amfairley/nunisi/DESIGN.md

 Below is a proposed ERD for the tables to be modelled for the database that meets the purpose and requirements of the website.
 ![Nunisi entity relationship diagram](/documentation/entity_relationship_diagram.png)<br>
 **Explanation**
-- The relational database will consist of 6 linked tables.
+- The relational database will consist of 6 relationally linked tables.
 - The User model will use the Django user model and AllAuth to store authentication data including the email address and password.
-- The Profile model will have a foreign key to the User model set up in a way as to delete the Profile when the User is deleted.
-It also has a boolean field for the user to sign up to a newsletter and will have all the contact information required by stripe.
+- The UserProfile model will have a foreign key to the User model set up in a way as to delete the Profile when the User is deleted.
+It also has a boolean field for the user to sign up to a newsletter and will have all the contact information required by stripe to complete the booking reservation form.
 - The Trip model will house the information for each trip.
-It will be linked with the Profile model and Room model via foreign keys in many to one relationships.
-It will have the data for the start date, end date, price, and a Boolean field to notify whether the user will cancel the trip.
+It will be linked with the UserProfile model and Room model via foreign keys in many to one relationships.
+It will have the data for the start date, end date, number of each guest type, cost, and a Boolean field to notify whether the user will cancel the trip.
 This will be set to False by default.
-- The Room model will have all the information for the Rooms, this includes the room name, a sanitised room name for display on the website, the amount of people the room can hold, a description of the room, a list of amentities as a list of integers referring to the ids in the Amenities model, an image of the room, the nightly price, a list of dates in which the room is unavailable.
+- The Room model will have all the information for the Rooms, this includes the room name, a sanitised room name for display on the website, a description of the room, a list of amentities as a list of integers referring to the ids in the Amenities model, an image of the room, the nightly price, a list of dates in which the room is unavailable.
 - The Amenities model will hold information of the amenities.
 It is referenced from the Room model but set up in a simple easy to understand way rather than a many to many relationship.
 Each amenity has an ID, name, sanitised name, and an icon which will consist of the HTML for the Font Awesome icon.
+These amenities can be accessed by looping through the is numbers in the Room model amenities field.
-- The Review model will hold the information for the reviews.
-It has a foreign key relationship to the Trip model in a one to one relationship, limiting one review per trip.
-It also has ratings for cleanliness, food, service, staff, and overall which will be an integer from 1-5.
-It will also have the written review content as a text field.
+- The Order model will hold the information for the orders.
+It has a foreign key relationship to the UserProfile model in a one to many relationship, allowing multiple orders by the same user.
+It houses all the information required by stripe to process the order including address information and a stripe payment ID.

 #### Interactive Experience
 - Clickable links will have animated effects on hover or click, providing clear feedback to the user.